mr-eshua/zowe-cli-zos-restart-jobs-plugin/README.md

 - Modify a `JOB` statement of received JCL with `RESTART=(stepname)` parameter, which allows to start a job execution from a certain point (step) specified by `stepname`
 - Re-submit modified JCL as a new job (new `jobid` is returned)

-Because the restart command is implemented by using job submit API as final step, it also supports specific options that already existing `zowe zos-jobs submit` command provides, such as: awaiting for a job completion, save spool files to the disk and related.
+Because the restart command is implemented by using job submit API as a final step, it also supports specific options that already existing `zowe zos-jobs submit` command provides, such as: awaiting for a job completion, save spool files to the disk and related.
 See details in [Command format](#command-format)

 ### Command format